 The RSCVA has been given unanimous approval by the nine-member RSCVA Board of Directors to engage a professional consultant to conduct a feasibility study of expanding the existing 500,000-square foot Reno-Sparks Convention Center (RSCC).
 The Center in its current configuration has 381,000 sq. ft. of exhibition space, with the balance consisting of meeting rooms, public area and ballroom spaces.
 The feasibility study will determine the optimum size, cost, market, funding and other key characteristics inherent to a project of this magnitude.

 The growing needs of current convention and exposition customers to increase their available trade show space at the RSCC was cited.
 Further, many cities in the western United States that compete with our destination are also expanding and/or remodeling their respective convention centers—providing the impetus for the RSCC to stay abreast of its competition and be a premier convention destination for decades to come.

-The proposed 300,000+ square foot expansion will ideally feature an addition of 225,000 sq. ft. of exhibit space and 75,000–100,000 sq. ft. of meeting space.
+The proposed 300,000+ square-foot expansion will ideally feature the addition of 225,000 sq. ft. of exhibit space and 75,000–100,000 sq. ft. of meeting space.
 The project could be completed by early 2023 and will provide the RSCC facilities to accommodate 3,000 or more exhibition booths, plus necessary function rooms to support meetings, trade shows and conventions.

 RSCVA FACILITIES MANAGEMENT PROPOSAL